IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

   ![Click on #1 to open the details of the deployment](images/os-deployment-02.png)

-4. In the details you find the health check we defined before
+4. In the details you find the 'health check' we defined before

   ![In the details you find the health check we defined before](images/os-deployment-03.png)